 - 9.1.
 All new members of staff, including newly-qualified teachers and teaching assistants, will be given induction that includes basic child protection training on how to recognise signs of abuse, how to respond to any concerns, esafety and familiarisation with the safeguarding and child protection policy, staff code of conduct, Keeping Children Safe in Education and other related policies. - 9.2.
 The induction will be proportionate to staff members' roles and responsibilities. - 9.3.
 The DSL will undergo updated child protection training every two years. - 9.4.
 All staff members of the academy will undergo live safeguarding training (whole-academy training) which is regularly updated and at least every two years. - 9.5.
 Staff members who miss the whole-academy training will be required to undertake other relevant training to make up for it, e.g. by joining another academy's whole-academy training. - 9.6.
 The nominated link governor for safeguarding and child protection will undergo training prior to or soon after appointment to the role. - 9.7.
+Employees of the central Trust team will undertake basic safeguarding training, annually. - 9.8.
 We will ensure that staff members provided by other agencies and third parties, e.g. supply teachers and contractors, have received appropriate child protection training commensurate with their roles before starting work.
-They will be given the opportunity to take part in whole-academy training if it takes place during their period of work for the academy. - 9.8.
+They will be given the opportunity to take part in whole-academy training if it takes place during their period of work for the academy. - 9.9.
 All academies will maintain accurate records of staff induction and training.

-10. Confidentiality, Consent and Information Sharing
+Confidentiality, Consent and Information Sharing